endymion/BeachAnalytics/site/_posts/2020-04-20-the-computer-forecast-model-that-changed-the-world.md

 for the government, and during the week of March 9, 2020, preliminary results from a report raised an alarm.

-Researchers had been trying to warn governments that there would be trouble,
-{% cite lancet:warning-to-governments %} but The Trump Administration was
-reluctant to address the threat directly.
+Researchers had been trying to warn governments that there would be trouble,{% cite lancet:warning-to-governments %} but the Trump Administration was reluctant to address the threat directly.
 The British government took notice when the Imperial College model projected that COVID-19 patients would overrun their national health care system would be overrun, and nearly immediately